FiekBuurman/Prompts-library/ModernizeWebshop.md

 CURRENT SITUATION:
 All underlying referenced projects have been migrated to SDK-style project files.
 All classes in App_Code are moved to other underlying projects.
+The legay website project is now a Web Application, and all pages and controls do have designer files.

 GOAL:
 Migrate the legacy ASP.NET Web Site to a more modern framework/architecture.